amyspencerproject/crowdfunding-product-page/README-Amy.md

 - do not use an empty div with a border to make decorative line.
 User borders on existing elements
 - Use aria-expanded for menu toggle functions.
 Like a hamburger icon that toggles to a navigation menu
 - the close button must be part of the modal otherwise you can not access it to close the modal
+- still had to use an !important, on the expanded navigation bar bottom li element

 ### Continued development